SeanezLab/BoMI-py/docs/start-react.md

 ![](./img/bomi-sr-config.png)

-- **Hold Time**: Amount of time one must hold the angle inside the target to count as success.
+- **Hold Time**: Amount of time one must hold inside the target to count as success.
 - **Pause Min**: Minimum pause between trials.
 - **Pause Random**: Max random pause to add on top of **Pause Min**.
 - **No. Trials per cue**: Number of trials for each cue.
 Since there are three cues (visual, auditory, startling), there will be 3x this number of trials in total.